Benchmarking World-Model Learning with Environment-Level Queries

-To understand what factors contribute to the performance of reasoning models, we first examined how environmental stochasticity affects different agents.
-Humans maintained nearly identical performance in both deterministic and stochastic environments.
-Reasoning models, however, performed significantly better in stochastic settings than in deterministic settings, as shown in \Cref{fig:stochastic_vs_det}.
+To understand what drives reasoning-model performance, we first examined how environmental stochasticity affects different agents.
+Humans performed nearly identically in both deterministic and stochastic environments.
+Reasoning models, however, did significantly better in stochastic settings than in deterministic ones; see \Cref{fig:stochastic_vs_det}.

-Next, we examined the impact of computational cost on model performance.
-We identified two sets, A and B, of AutumnBench environments that scale better and worse as the cost increases, respectively.
-In particular, performance improved with higher computational cost in 25 of 43 environments, i.e., SetA, and remained flat or decreased in 18, i.e., SetB, as shown in \Cref{fig:perf-cost}.
-We detail these two sets in \Cref{sec:impl_details}.
-At the task level, increased cost improved performance in 37\% of masked frame prediction and planning environments, but only 33\% for change detection.
-In some environments, average performance consistently improved with additional resources across all task types, while others showed no improvement, regardless of task type, highlighting the need for better agents. \Cref{sec:additional_results} provides environment-specific analyses.
+Next, we examined how computational cost affects model performance.
+Ranking the five reasoning models by ascending cost-per-problem---Gemini~2.5~Flash, Qwen3-235B, Gemini~2.5~Pro, Claude~4~Sonnet, o3---we split the 43 environments by whether average score increased monotonically along this ordering. \Cref{fig:perf-cost} shows average score against cost-per-problem for each agent, where the environments are split into: \texttt{SetA}, with 25 environments, where performance improved monotonically with cost, and \texttt{SetB}, with 18 environments, where additional compute gave no benefit.

+Within each task type, higher cost improved performance in 37\% of masked-frame prediction and planning tasks, and 33\% for change detection; see \Cref{sec:cost-performance} for the detailed breakdown.
+That 42\% of environments do not benefit from additional compute suggests reasoning limitations beyond scaling. \Cref{sec:detailed-performance} gives environment-specific results.